kicaj29/aws/Databases/readme.md

 * Scalable, highly available, and managed Apache Cassandra compatible database service
 * Apache Cassandra is a popular option for high-scale applications that need top-tier performance
+  * Cassandra is a NoSQL distributed database
+  * Counted among their strengths are horizontal scalability, distributed architectures, and a flexible approach to schema definition
 * Amazon Keyspaces is a good option for high-volume applications with straightforward access patterns

 ## DynamoDB